 To answer those questions, researchers analyzed data from fitness tests of students in grades 3 to 12 across the state.
 School districts must collect and submit these data to the Texas Education Agency.

-Among other findings the researchers reported in a 2010 supplement to the Research Quarterly for Exercise and Sport, is that there are small but consistently positive associations between fitness and academic achievement and attendance.
+- There are small but consistently positive associations between fitness and academic achievement and attendance.
 There is an inverse association between fitness and negative school incidents.